andrewsrichardson/food-blog/src/pages/blog/spaghetti-carbonara/spaghetti-carbonara.md

 path: spaghetti-carbonara
 date: 2021-08-11T10:03:24.446Z
 title: Spaghetti Carbonara
 description: "An absolutely stunning Italian classic.
-I am in now way claiming this is authentic but my god, it's good!
-Glossy spaghetti tossed with crispy salty pancetta and plenty of black pepper.
+I am in no way claiming this is authentic but my god, it's good!
+Glossy spaghetti tossed with crispy salty pancetta, lots of parmesan and plenty of black pepper.
 Can be knocked up within 15 minutes, the ultimate dream! "
 time: "15"
 ingredient:
   - item: